GKR5413/GKR5413.github.io/README.md

 Visit: [rajugottumukkala.in](https://rajugottumukkala.in)

 ---
-**Last Updated**: August 15, 2025 - Logo sizing issues completely resolved with proper aspect ratio preservation **Cache Refresh**: Force update to ensure all logo fixes are deployed and visible
+**Last Updated**: August 15, 2025 - Logo consistency achieved across all pages (home, about, resume) **Cache Refresh**: Force update to ensure all logo consistency changes are deployed and visible **Status**: All institution logos now have identical sizing, styling, and hover effects across all pages